thecodingmachine/tdbm/doc/quickstart.md

 	 * @return UserBean[]
 	 */
 	public function getUsersByCountry(CountryBean $countryBean) {
-		// You can pass a CountryBean instance directly to the getListByFilter method! return $this->getListByFilter($countryBean);
+		// You can pass a CountryBean instance directly to the find method! return $this->find($countryBean);
 	}
 }
 ```